In this article:

 - You risk losing your home if you can't afford to make payments

 What Is a Personal Loan?

 Personal loans are often unsecured installment loans with fixed interest rates and repayment terms.
 Loan amounts generally range from $1,000 to $50,000.
-However, some lenders, such as SoFi, offer personal loans for up to $100,000.
+However, some lending partners, such as SoFi, offer personal loans for up to $100,000.

 Because they're unsecured loans, your eligibility, loan amount and interest rate will largely depend on your creditworthiness.
 But even for the most creditworthy applicants, personal loans tend to have higher interest rates than HELOCs.